shearichard/parse-top-line/README.md

 This project makes use of pipenv, see the documentation for usage directions - https://pipenv.pypa.io/en/latest/basics/ .

-This project has been tested against Python 3.7 on Ubuntu.
+This project has been tested against Python 3.7 and 3.8 on Ubuntu.